 If you're using nested sampling, increase the number of live points.
 This will increase the number of samples your corner plot is generated from:

 '''

 By default, npoints is 100

 result = retriever.run_multinest(bins, depths, errors, fit_info, npoints=1000)

 '''

-If you're using MCMC, increase nsteps.
-However, we should note that the default of 10,000 should be enough to generate a good corner plot for almost all cases.
-In fact, it should be overkill.
+If you're using MCMC, increase nsteps from the default of 1000 to 10,000.

-• How do I get statistics from the nestled sampling result?
+• How do I get statistics from the retrieval?